Kane632/kane632.github.io/_portfolio/2022-01-04-RealmsOfAlurya.md

     alt: "Build Manager image"
 ---

-<p align='justify'>SynergyLand is my second commercial game and my role has been as a generalist senior programmer.<br><br>
+<p align='justify'>Realms of Alurya is my second commercial game and my role has been as a generalist senior programmer.<br><br>
-Synergy Land is an Action RPG game that integrates MOBA mechanics into a player-driven world that allows players real ownership of digital game assets.
+Realms of Alurya is an Action RPG game that integrates MOBA mechanics into a player-driven world that allows players real ownership of digital game assets.
 It has been developed with Unreal Engine 5.<br><br>
 I have designed and developed the game core systems from simple widget blueprints to managers to handle the communication with the Playfab/Azure cloud solutions.<br><br>
 A lot of my time has been working hand to hand with our backend engineer, as I handle almost everything related to the client and game servers communication with our backend services.
 I find these long talks very interesting as I can learn about his needs for the backend while I help him learn how our Unreal client and server architecture works.<br><br>
 Another of my responsibilities has been build generation and deployment to XSolla.
 To automate the process while we don't have a build server to setup any CI/CD, I have created an <a href="https://www.autohotkey.com/">AutoHotKey</a> script that generates UnrealHeaderTools bats, setups variables in config files, creates zips of the builds, signs the client executables and can update the playfab fleets while cleaning up the old versions automatically.
 This way we generate manual builds on specific days but the process is much easier and less error-prone.<br><br>